danol0/sudoku-py/docs/source/Introduction.rst

 ------------

 The program requires only numpy to run, with pytest used for testing as sphinx for documentation.
-These dependencies can be installed by
+These dependencies are included in ``requirements.txt`` and can be installed by running:
-running:

 .. code:: bash